 - Cayenne (optional)--Like things spicy?
 Increase the cayenne pepper.
 Or decrease or omit to cut back on the spice level.

 - Salt--Homemade Fajita Seasoning already has less sodium than store-bought blends.
-However, to significantly reduce the sodium even further you can completely omit the salt or cut in half to significantly reduce the sodium.
+However, to significantly reduce the sodium even further you can completely omit the salt or cut it in half to significantly reduce the sodium.

 Just like other homemade seasoning blends, Fajita Seasoning will last up to 6 months.
-It is perfectly safe to consume after 6 months, but it will begin to lose it's flavor potency.
+It is perfectly safe to consume after 6 months, but it will begin to lose its flavor potency.

 How to use Fajita Seasoning

 Obviously, Fajita Seasoning is great anytime you are making Homemade Fajitas.
-But it is also adds flavor to so many other dishes.
+But it also adds flavor to so many other dishes.

 - Change up traditional tacos by using Fajita Seasoning in place of Taco Seasoning.

 - Rub on corn on the cob for a Tex-Mex spin.